Energy-Efficient Renovation and Building Policy

 • Collaboration with Industry for Renewable Energy Solutions: UKM goes beyond simple energy savings by encouraging partnerships with industry and government to develop renewable energy pilot projects.
 Initiatives like solar energy, hydrogen power, and biomass plants are examples of UKM commitment to exploring innovative, sustainable energy solutions that benefit both the university and the wider community.

-• Centralized Energy Monitoring and Management: A key feature of the guidelines is the establishment of a centralized energy management system.
+• Centralised Energy Monitoring and Management: A key feature of the guidelines is the establishment of a centralized energy management system.
 This system not only monitors energy consumption across the university but also provides data-driven insights that guide procurement decisions, ensuring the continual optimization of energy use.
 This comprehensive approach to energy tracking allows UKM to set tangible goals, such as reducing energy usage by 16%, which directly supports national and global sustainability targets.By integrating these practices into procurement, UKM strives to align its energy management initiatives with its sustainability objectives.

 • Commitment to Long-Term Sustainability: By aligning its procurement strategies with long-term sustainability goals, UKM guidelines ensure that all procurement decisions are made with a focus on reducing greenhouse gas emissions, improving energy efficiency, and fostering a sustainable campus environment.
 This positions UKM as a leader in higher education, demonstrating how institutional policies can drive impactful environmental change.